 - Heart and high blood pressure medication

-- Insulin (enough for a 30-day supply)
+- Insulin (enough for a 30 day supply)

 - Hearing Aid and extra batteries

 - Prescription drugs

-- Denture needs.
+- Denture needs

-- Contact lenses and supplies.
+- Contact lenses and supplies

-- Extra eyeglasses
+- Extra eye glasses

-Tip: If your insurance will allow, get a 90-day supply of prescriptions and have at least a 30-day supply on hand.
+- Tip: If your insurance will allow, get a 90 day supply of prescriptions and have at least a 30 day supply on hand.

-Do not wait until a few days before a storm to go to the pharmacy for refills; you may not be able to get your prescription refilled; expect long lines and supplies run out quickly.
+Don't wait until a couple of days before a storm to go to the pharmacy for refills you may not get your prescription refilled; the lines are long and they run out of supplies very quickly.